-The ejection and replenishment of the inner flow in \src\ during mode switches from high to low mode and from low to high mode are reminiscent of the ejection of the X-ray corona into a jet and subsequent replenishment observed in the Galactic microquasar GRS\,1915$+$105 \citep{mendez22}.
+The ejection and replenishment of the inner flow in \src\ during the switches from high to low mode and from low to high mode are reminiscent of the ejection of the X-ray corona into a jet and subsequent replenishment observed in the Galactic microquasar GRS\,1915$+$105 \citep{mendez22}.
 A previous study has demonstrated that, in the case of GRS\,1915$+$105, the outer disc steadily refills the central part of the system on a viscous timescale \citep{Belloni1997}.
 The rise time is the duration it takes for the heating front to propagate through the central disc.
 By assuming a subsonic velocity for the heating front, with the sound speed $c_S$ calculated in the cool ($\lesssim 6\times 10^6$\, K) disc state, we can estimate the rise time to be $r_{\rm low}/c_S\approx 20$\,s for \src.

 In the above picture, we have assumed that the emission from the compact jet remains relatively constant over time, but it is also possible that the jet could be partially disrupted by the discrete ejection of plasma at the switch from high to low mode.
-However, if the ejection is not energetic enough to overcome the magnetic fields and pressures within the jet, or if it is not dense enough or well-aligned to effectively interact with the jet, then the jet would quickly re-establish itself and appear as if it had never turned off.
-In either cases, the jet would still contribute the same amount of flux in both modes, especially in the radio band where the emission is produced at greater distances from the NS (on the order of light-minutes to light-hours; \citealt{Chaty2011}) and therefore any changes are on much longer timescales than the mode switching.
+However, if the ejection is not energetic enough to overcome the magnetic fields and pressures within the jet, or if it is not dense or well aligned enough to effectively interact with the jet, then the jet would quickly re-establish itself and appear as if it had never turned off.
+In either case, the jet would still contribute the same amount of flux in both modes, especially in the radio band where the emission is produced at greater distances from the NS (of the order of light-minutes to light-hours; \citealt{Chaty2011}) and therefore any changes are on much longer timescales than the mode switching.